 The digital transformation of a B2B giant

 Digital transformation is a necessary step for many businesses but there is not just one way of accomplishing this.
 At one end of the spectrum, companies are increasingly selling products online, while others still operate in analogue.
-Dutch digital agency Dept now successfully offers digital transformation as one of its services following the restructuring of DigiB, the start-up offshoot of chemical distribution manufacturer, Brenntag.
+Global digital agency Dept now successfully offers digital transformation as one of its services following the restructuring of DigiB, the start-up offshoot of chemical distribution manufacturer, Brenntag.